mmartin-sub/web-saas/README.md

 - [ ] Integrate Cloudinary/Imgix or other image optimizer
 - [ ] `bun run crowdin` not using the .env.local data while it seems there. at least crowdin is confused; maybe it is an EXPORT issue?
 - [ ] Automate and optimize the translation process (using i18next-scanner or [i18n-js](https://github.com/fnando/i18n-js))
-- [ ] Script to deploy dev, stage and prod with proper stripe coonnexion
+- [ ] Script to deploy dev, stage and prod with proper stripe connexion
 - [ ] Setup name of the company, website and email from dict so it is easier to deploy to multiple domains (i.e. using more siteConfig.url)
 - [ ] Review cors setup
 - [ ] Remove k8s references